ruslandoga/pitch2/pitch.md

 # Executive Summary

-Our objective is to enhance the availability and accuracy of public transport information in Thailand by adopting modern standards like [GTFS](https://gtfs.org) and [GTFS-RT](https://gtfs.org/realtime), similar to those implemented in Japan, Taiwan, and Singapore.
+Our objective is to enhance the availability and accuracy of public transport information in Thailand by adopting modern standards like [GTFS](https://gtfs.org) and [GTFS-RT,](https://gtfs.org/realtime) similar to those implemented in Japan, Taiwan, and Singapore.
 Initially focusing on the BTS and MRT systems, we aim to extend these improvements to the entire Thai public transport network.

-We plan to collaborate with Thai government agencies to integrate this system across all widely-used mapping applications, including Google Maps, Apple Maps, and OpenStreetMap.
+We plan to collaborate with Thai government agencies to integrate this system across all widely-used mapping applications, including Google Maps.
 This integration will not only improve the convenience and efficiency of travel for tourists and residents alike but also reinforce Thailand's position as a leader in tourism and urban planning.

 ---